ryanatkn/awesome-svelte-resources/contributing.md

-# contributing to awesome-svelte-resources
+# contributing to _awesome-svelte-resources_

 Hi, welcome!
 We're glad you stopped by.
 This project tries to represent Svelte's community and resources as best it can, given the limitations of a single markdown file.
-Eventually, [a featureful website](https://github.com/sveltejs/svelte/issues/1070) will probably supplant this project, but until then, your help is appreciated to assist organizing information for this awesome and growing community.
+Eventually, [a featureful website](https://github.com/sveltejs/svelte/issues/1070) will probably supplant this project, but until then, your help is appreciated in organizing information for this awesome and growing community.

 Please feel free to open any issues or pull requests you think are appropriate.